 - – Reporting all sightings of Ringtails (dead or alive) on a Fauna Report Form

 - Keeping cats and dogs in at night – Create a Katzone

 - – Preserving mature Peppermint Trees (Agonus flexuosa) and other native vegetation.
 The Western Ringtail possum predominantly eats peppermint leaves.

-- – Planting Peppermint Trees and other native plants in your garden – Possum Friendly species list
+- – Planting Peppermint Trees and other native plants in your garden – Plants for the Possum Friendly Garden

 - – Putting a Possum Box in your garden to provide a home for a possum – View Possum Box Design

 - – Providing water by hanging a water bowl in a safe elevated place

 - – If using rodent or snail baits place them where Ringtails can’t access them

 - – Keeping the lid on your barbecue shut to prevent curious Ringtails getting their feet burned